alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 Each SRE can be configured to connect to either the local mirror or the Nexus proxy as desired - you will simply have to ensure that you have deployed whichever repository you prefer before deploying the SRE.

-:warning: Note that a full set of local Tier 2 mirrors currently take around **two weeks** to fully synchronise with the external package repositories as PyPI now contains >10TB of packages.

 ### How to deploy a Nexus package repository

 From your **deployment machine**